Lethja/Newth/DJGPP/README.md

 Newth depends on BSD-like networking API and compiling for DOS is no exception.
 For Newth to link to Watt32 correctly `USE_BSD_API` must be defined when building Watt32 library.
+It's optional but a good idea to define `USE_BOOTP` and/or `USE_DHCP` so that Newth can configure its IP address automatically.

-To do this Watt32s `src\config.h` has to be manually modified like so:
+To do this `Watt32s\src\config.h` has to be manually modified like so:

 ```diff
  #undef USE_DEBUG